-B14.B15.
-During blasting operations, the Applicant must:

-- take all reasonable steps to: - (i) ensure the safety of people and livestock from blasting impacts of the development;
+- B15.
+During blasting operations, in accordance with the Blast Management Plan, the Applicant must: - (a) take all reasonable steps to: - (i) ensure the safety of people and livestock from blasting impacts of the development; - (ii) protect public or private infrastructure and property in the vicinity of the site from blasting damage associated with the development; and - (iii) minimise blast-related dust and fume emissions;

-- (ii) protect public or private infrastructure and property in the vicinity of the site from blasting damage associated with the development; and - (iii) minimise blast-related dust and fume emissions; - (b) operate a suitable system to enable members of the public to get up-to-date information on the proposed blasting schedule on the site and implement a protocol for investigating and responding to blast-related complaints; - (c) identify any blast-related exceedance, incident or non-compliance and notify the Department and relevant stakeholders of these events; and - (d) carry out regular blast monitoring to determine whether the development is complying with the relevant conditions of this consent.
+- (b) operate a suitable system to enable members of the public to get up-to-date information on the proposed blasting schedule on the site and implement a protocol for investigating and responding to blast-related complaints; - (c) identify any blast-related exceedance, incident or non-compliance and notify the Department and relevant stakeholders of these events; and - (d) carry out regular blast monitoring to determine whether the development is complying with the relevant conditions of this consent.